team-302/team-302.github.io/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XPlsDYkBCSw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Introduction
 Every year in the United States there are at least 10,000 storms that have hail big enough to damage solar panels.
+With the growth of solar panels, the risk of them getting damaged by these hail storms and other debris increases.
 Team 302's goal is to be able to sovle this issue.

 ![](solarPanel1.jpg)
 ![](solarPanel2.jpg)